ddpalacios/Halloween-Classification/README.md

 However!
 Please check out model_78.ipynd **This notebook is where you will see how I prepared my own dataset as well as the resulted predictions with their cooresponding pictures**

-**That is NOT ALL** Please also check out the other notebooks which are two diffrent model architectures and how I dealt with over/underfitting.
+**That is not all -->** Please also check out the other notebooks which are two diffrent model architectures and how I dealt with over/underfitting.
 This was a big issue and it is necceassry to view the diffrences.

 **METRICS --> please view model_80.ipynd & model_73.ipynd There are outputs already given for you within each shell**